motion/orbit/notes/next.md

 - Letting you send context to people
 - Searching your recently viewed items

-And then basically app-store app-building, which has a big hill to climb that we're about 1/4 of the way (needs to be about 1/2 for "beta"):

 - Having the right topic/ocr API structure
 - Showing them in context
 - Augmented
 - Integrated easy dev experience

----

-umed:

-- Search

-  - we need to just do the simplest things to get things working:
-    - should understand first how much overhead fts adds
-    - grouped search using raw sql is probably best for now
-    - get that working fast first just using simple querying
-    - get the filters and nlp based filters working
-      - search for a name "umed", search for a type "gm"
-    - we should sync less data: no html parsing stuff just do readabiltiy on html or get text straight from api
-      - we can show readability from gmail messages for now, we aren't trying to be a full mail client just a quick way to peek at things
-    - we should aim for having endpoints where we could then "fetch" the html easily in the frontend
-      - goal is to get it done quick, simply
-    - goal is to have grouped search feeling very fast as soon as possible...

 - people syncers: if slack is added, use that as source of truth and only add other people "on top"